 Accredited programs prepare graduates for a wide variety of careers in the classroom and the district office.
 In a master's program, students can learn the knowledge and skills necessary to become an instructional coordinator, a career that boasts a median salary of $63,750.
 Other potential career paths, such as principal, offer even higher median salaries to professionals who possess a master's degree.
 In this article, you can learn more about master's programs in education, associated careers, the application process, and resources that help you on your education journey.

-What Can I Do With a Master's in Education?
+What Can You Do With a Master of Education?

-Students enter master's in education programs for multiple reasons.
-As a result, graduates go on to work in different education jobs.
+Students enter master's in education programs for varying reasons.
+As a result, graduates go on to work in a variety of roles within education.
 Some of these careers require that students concentrate in a specific field or gain relevant professional experience after graduation.
-As you begin researching master's programs, ensure that each program on your shortlist possesses courses and concentrations relevant to your career goals.
+As you begin researching master's programs, ensure that each program on your shortlist features courses and concentrations relevant to your career goals.
 Each of the careers below represents a different specialization track pursued by graduate students.

 - Instructional Coordinator